 Parisi’s installation is not only a denotive symbol, but also a connotative one, and last but not least, it is a tribute to the word MUSEO (MUSEUM) – the house of muses – with all the atmosphere that this definition brings, and a key to understanding the poetics and the works of many 20th century artists, including Marcel Duchamp, Marcel Broodthaers, Giulio Paolini and many others.

-© 2019 The author, Carlo Cambi Publisher, Museo Novecento, Florence.
-Sergio Risaliti, curated by, Paolo Parisi, MUSEO, with texts by Sergio Risaliti, Giacinto Di Pietrantonio, Helga Marsala, Marco Senaldi, Paolo Parisi, Stefania Rispoli, Poggibonsi, 2019.
+© Stefania Rispoli, 2019.
+In Paolo Parisi, MUSEO, with texts by Sergio Risaliti, Giacinto Di Pietrantonio, Helga Marsala, Marco Senaldi, Paolo Parisi, Stefania Rispoli, Carlo Cambi Publisher, Poggibonsi, 2019.